nanthony21/PWSAcquisition/README.md

 This plugin appears as a panel in the "Image Inspector".
 It provides a graph of image sharpness vs Z position.
 This helps with the vital task of achieving precisely focused images before PWS acquisition.

-#
+# Documentation
-API documentation can be found [here](https://nanthony21.github.io/PWSAcquisition/)
+API documentation can be found [here](https://nanthony21.github.io/PWSAcquisition/).

 # Dependencies
 The plugins included in this repository have a few dependencies that are not included with Micro-Manager: